alkihis/questionit.space-v2/pages/README.md

 ## Pages without interface (redirections...)

 - s.vue => redirection to logged user if any, otherwise to home page
-- logout.vue => redirection to / after deconnection
+- logout.vue => redirection to / after logout

 This directory contains your Application Views and Routes.
 The framework reads all the `*.vue` files inside this directory and creates the router of your application.